groovy-tutorial/groovy-tutorial/manuscript/09/09_25_Subclassing.md

 # Subclassing

-As we saw in [the previous chapter](#chinheritance), the `extends` keyword announces that a class is a subtype of another:
+As we saw in [the previous chapter](#chinheritance), the `extends` keyword announces that a class is a subclass of another:

 {lang=Java}
     class Person {}